 What is a titer test valuable for?

 Titers check to see whether you have had an infection or immunity to a disease.
 A titer test can check for a variety of conditions, including:

-What does the Hep titer test show?
+What is Hep titer test?

 Hep titer test is a type of immunity testing used to diagnose hepatitis A and B. Hepatitis is generally a viral disease that affects the liver.
 People who get the hepatitis A and B vaccine make a protein called an antibody in their body.
 Also, if a person gets infected, after a while, he makes antibodies in his body, which is called natural immunity.